Mediated Parenting Plan

 How Expensive is Mediation?

-Mediation packages are listed below and depend on how many sessions you estimate you will need.
-More complex or high-conflict cases will require more sessions.
-Because I am a RCT-C, this process is often covered by insurance.
+Each mediation session is $225 an hour and lasts two hours.
+People usually split this cost.
+More complex or high-conflict cases will require more sessions but because I am a licenced counsellor, this process is often covered by insurance.
 You can check with your provider to see if it qualifies under your plan.

 What Happens if We Don’t Get Along?